 Aramark Healthcare offers a host/hostess program which provides the Food and Nutrition Department with the opportunity for direct and frequent patient contact.
-Host and hostesses receive extensive customer service training and are equipped to assist with menu selection, the fine points of tray delivery and pick up, and how to assess the accuracy of a patient’s tray setup.
+Hosts and hostesses receive extensive customer service training and are equipped to assist with menu selection, the fine points of tray delivery and pick up, and how to assess the accuracy of a patient’s tray setup.
 They are also trained on diet restrictions.

 Goals of host/hostess program and select menu: improve customer service; increase the awareness of the importance of excellent customer service; and enhance your perception of the Food And Nutrition Department.